Introduction to Learning and Teaching at Oxford

-The Divisional Introduction to Learning and Teaching is an interactive and discursive 3-part course in which attendees will explore, with current practitioners, lectures, small groups, tutorials as teaching formats in Oxford, and reflect on preparing to teach in these contexts.
+The Divisional Introduction to Learning and Teaching is an interactive and discursive 3-part course to prepare for teaching in Oxford.
 You do not need to be teaching in the term you take this course.
-Participants present for all three sessions will receive an attendance certificate.
+Participants must attend all three sessions to receive an attendance certificate.

 Completing an introductory teaching course in Oxford is the minimum requirement for entry onto a graduate teaching register; attendees are advised that departments may require attendance at their own in-house PLTO before allowing entry onto their teaching register; in case of doubt, please check with the relevant department.

-"I really apprciated the calm, measured approach of the convenor"
+"I really appreciated the calm, measured approach of the convenor"

 "A good intro to many different topics, very engaging"